Complaints

 What is not a complaint?

-- A request for a service (e.g. a missed waste collection or reporting problems like flytipping or litter.)
+• a request for a service (for example a missed waste collection, requesting a repair for the first time, or reporting problems like flytipping or litter).
 These may subsequently be treated as a complaint if we don’t deal with the original request.
-Search for forms on myCrawley to request services or report a problem.
+Search for forms on myCrawley to request services or report a problem, or use the links below

-- Services which are the responsibility of another organisation, e.g. highways, education and adult social care (West Sussex County Council), health matters (NHS), or local bus services (Metrobus)
+• services which are the responsibility of another organisation, for example highways or potholes, education and adult social care (West Sussex County Council), health matters (NHS), or local bus services (Metrobus)

 How to complain